andresceleste/portfolio_projects/README.md

 ## About Me
 Hello!
 My name is Andres and I'm an experienced and proactive Software Automation Engineer with a strong background in software automation, software testing methodologies, web development, data analysis, and application support.
 Proficient in software testing processes, automated testing tools and frameworks, and creating test scripts.
 I'm curious by nature and have a passion for learning new things, especially when it deals with automation.
 Throughout my tech career, I've been blessed with great mentors.
 I'm here to pay it forward and share some of the things I've picked up along the way.
-Cheers!

 ## Contact Information
 * [LinkedIn](https://www.linkedin.com/in/andres-celeste-25562912a)